 (Based in part on public domain banding data from USGS BBL/BSBO1)

 Magee Marsh is conveniently accessible from several major cities, including Cleveland, Columbus, and Detroit.
 Just across the lake from Magee is another migration focal point: the well-known Canadian site, Point Pelee.
 Day trips and ferries to Point Pelee run regularly through much of May.
 The map below shows the location of the park.
 From Toledo it's a simple matter of taking route 2 east to the well-marked entrance to the park.

 The links in the green bar below will take you to individual pages on this web site, where you can get information on all aspects of birding and bird photography at Magee Marsh.
 The gallery features high-resolution close-up photos of Magee birds taken by our members.
 Under "Maps and Trails" you'll find directions to Magee and detailed information on the hottest spots in the park for seeing birds.
 The section on "Photography Tips" gives in-depth info on using your camera to get the best photos during your trip, and includes links to a free, extensive, online bird photography instructional manual.
 The "Field Guide" will help you with identifying the birds, and the "Logistics" page will answer your questions regarding where to stay, where to eat, and when to come to Magee.

 1"BBL data are in the public domain" -Bruce Peterjohn, USGS BBL chief, August 2, 2011, pers. comm.
 Data are from the Navarre Marsh Migration Monitoring Banding Station, Black Swamp Bird Observatory.
-Downloaded with special permission from the United States Geological Survey's Bird Banding Laboratory.
+Downloaded in accordance with the Freedom of Information Act (FOIA) from the United States Geological Survey's Bird Banding Laboratory.